Cookes Range: History

+”It doesn’t look like much, but this is called the Cooke’s Range.

+At one time in the late 1800s, this was considered the most dangerous stretch of territory in the entire United States.
+This range, which runs north and south, starts up in the Gila wilderness.

+The Gila is the home of the Apache.
+Geronimo was born there.
+There is a spring there and settlers and stage coaches would stop there on their way from the Mesilla to Lordsburg to get water.
+Then they would travel through a canyon cut across the mountain.
+The Apache knew this was the route the settlers took.
+So literally, like shooting ducks in a barrel, the Apache attacked one wagon train after one stage coach after another.
+Supposedly, there are several hundred gravesites scattered through this canyon.”

 Fort Cummings (1863–1873, 1880–1886), located in the southeastern foothills of the range near Cookes Spring was established to restrict Mimbreño Apache raiding.

 Silver was discovered in the range north of Cooks Peak in 1876, and the Cooks Peak Mining District was established in 1880.
 Silver, lead, and zinc were mined there until 1967.

 Environment and ecology

 The higher elevations of the range are pinon-juniper shrublands habitat which gives way to Chihuahuan desert in the foothills.
 The Cookes Range Wilderness Study Area is located in the range.